 A21 vs A19 LED Light Bulbs

-To mitigate this high power consumption, LED manufacturers have been trying to create energy-efficient solutions with 100-watt equal (and above) A-shape LEDs.
+To mitigate this high power consumption, LED manufacturers have been trying to create energy-efficient solutions with 100-Watt equal (and above) A-shape LEDs.
 Unfortunately, pesky heat issues can occur when trying to produce so much light with an LED light bulb.
 Higher-lumen LEDs are often made in an A21 shape (and not an A19 shape) because the increased size helps manufacturers get around the heat issues by providing a larger surface area for heat to escape from, thus protecting the sensitive internal electronics.
-While making 100-watt equal LEDs in an A19 shape is possible (some manufacturers even go through great pains to make them) 100-watt equal A21 bulbs are a lot less complicated to produce, and they are helping speed along the development of higher-lumen, energy-efficient residential bulbs.
+While making 100-Watt equal LEDs in an A19 shape is possible (some manufacturers even go through great pains to make them), 100-Watt equal A21 bulbs are a lot less complicated to produce and are helping speed along the development of higher-lumen, energy-efficient residential bulbs.

 As we’ve said earlier, the size of the A21 bulb will not make a difference most of the time, but it may in some fixtures.
 Before purchasing an A21 bulb, make sure your fixture will be able to accommodate the larger measurements!